 The challenge: Limited access to post-primary education pathways restrict the opportunities for young people to develop and acquire the relevant skills needed to get jobs.
 Young people want marketable skills that enable them to find employment.
 Post-basic education opportunities are often unavailable or inaccessible to marginalized youth.
 UNHCR estimates that refugee children are five times less likely than the global average to be enrolled in formal schooling and the situation worsens dramatically when focusing on secondary school enrolment (UNHCR, 2016).
 For example, the percentage of displaced secondary school-aged children enrolled in school was 22 percent in Jordan and just 3 percent in Lebanon in 2016.
 (HRW, 2016).

-At the Summit, participants will explore how technology can enable young people to access education opportunities and to learn skills that are relevant to the job market.
-Specifically, the summit will look at:
+At the Summit, participants explored how technology can enable young people to access education opportunities and to learn skills that are relevant to the job market.
+Specifically, the summit looked at:

 How technology is transforming learning, for example through MOOCs, virtual classrooms, mobile learning, gameification and VR.